thecoderpb/Android-Game-Development-With-LibGDX/Week-2/README.md

 Change the orientaion of the screen by navigating to manifest file and setting screen orientation to portrait.<br>
 As we want the bird to be flapping, we are going to use two images of the bird.
 Create two textures bird1 and bird2 and initialize the variables.
 Do not forget to also initialize the background variable<br><br>
 Moving on to the render method, we are going to draw these images one by one.
 First draw the background using batch.draw() method.
 This method can take anywhere from 3 arguments to 5 arguments.For our background image, the first argument will be initialized texture variable, second & third argument - (x,y)coordinate from where the image would start drawing , fourth & fifth argument - width and height of the image to be drawn.<br>
-Now to fill the whole screen of the device, we can use <b>Gdx.graphics.getWidth()</b> & <b>Gdx.graphics.getHeight</b> to get the width and height of the device screen.
+Now to fill the whole screen of the device, we can use <b>Gdx.graphics.getWidth()</b> & <b>Gdx.graphics.getHeight()</b> to get the width and height of the device screen.
 This method would be called many times in our program in the future, so get used to using it.<br>
 Similarly we can now draw image for the bird.
 We can center the bird by getting the height and width of the screen and divide it by 2.<br>
 Your final code should look something like this.<br>
 <img src="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/code-pt1.png" alt="loading"><br>
 Hmm, that doesn't feel right.
 The bird's batch.draw() arguments are abit different.
-Why is it like dat? - Think about that<b>
+Why is it like dat? - Think about that

  We will now make the bird to flap.
 At this stage it is convinient to convert the bird into an array of bird with size 2.
 We can introduce a flapState variable which switches the image every time the loop is executed.
 Try it out.
-Need help?
-Refer to <a href="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/code-pt2.png">this</a>
+Need help?<br> Refer to <a href="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/code-pt2.png">this</a>

  <h2> Making The Bird Flap </h2>
  Now our bird is flapping but it isn't doing much.
 It must respond to our input.
 Again gdx class provides us convinient ways to do so.<br> We are going to use Gdx.input.justTouched() method.
 This method returns boolen value.<br>